Foundation Stage 1

 RE

 The children will learn through hands-on, practical activities.
-They will learn about Prophecy and Promise through the lenses of hear, believe, celebrate and live and will deepen their understanding of the story of Jesus's birth through sensory learning opportunities.
-The children will have opportunities to listen to stories about the Annunciation and the Nativity, see pictures that will promote awe and wonder and take part in outdoor learning activities.
+They will learn about Desert to Garden through the lenses of hear, believe, celebrate and live and will deepen their understanding of the season of Lent and the Easter story through sensory learning opportunities.
+The children will have opportunities to listen to stories, see pictures that will promote awe and wonder and take part in outdoor learning activities.
 The children will have opportunities to embed their learning through small world provision, songs and whole school events and celebrations and they will be encouraged to start thinking of questions about their learning to add to our class wonder wall.
-The children will take part in practical activities to celebrate advent and learn how different cultures celebrate the birth of Jesus.
-Through the children's work in Advent they will think about how they can help others and show their love to God.
+Through the children's work in our Catholic social teaching lessons, the children will think about why community is important and what they can do to help the communities they belong to.

 Writing

-Children will continue to recognise their own name in different contexts and make marks to represent some letters from it, creating marks with different materials.
+Children will continue to recognise their own name in different contexts and make marks to represent letters from it, creating marks with different materials.
 They will be encouraged to talk about the marks they make.
-Children will enjoy a weekly pen disco and dough disco where they will use movements and music to practise pre-writing shapes and strengthen their gross and fine motor skills.
+Children will enjoy pen and dough disco's where they will use movements and music to practise pre-writing shapes and strengthen their gross and fine motor skills.

 Reading